ziadtawfeek/web/_pages/book-shelf.md

 ### This is the list of books in my library that I read or partially read recently.
 Highlighted are the books I’ve loved the others I thought were okay

+- **Skin in the Game: Hidden Asymmetries in Daily Life**
--Exactly What to Say: The Magic Words for Influence and Impact
+- Exactly What to Say: The Magic Words for Influence and Impact
 - **Quiet Leadership: Winning Hearts, Minds and Matches**
 - Where Good Ideas Come From: The Natural History of Innovation
 - **Clear Thinking: Turning Ordinary Moments into Extraordinary Results**